colab-nyuad/HyperKGQA/README.md

   --init_size           Initial embeddings' scale for hyperbolic embeddings --embeddings          Path to the folder with computed embeddings for KG --qa_nn_type {LSTM,RoBERTa}
-                        Whcih NN to use for question ebmeddings --use_relation_matching
+                        Which NN to use for question ebmeddings --use_relation_matching
                         Use relation matching for postprocessing candidates in QA task
 ```